Shaurya-L/Blog-Website-Flask/README.md

 # Blog-Website-Flask

 The following images give the line by line description of code written in the .py files in flaskblog folder.
+The website is deployed on Heroku and live demo of the application can be seen [here](https://blog-website-flask.herokuapp.com)

 ![WhatsApp Image 2020-05-06 at 10 59 58 PM](https://user-images.githubusercontent.com/57843558/81209680-7a982080-8fee-11ea-9fe0-9703acf3376b.jpeg)